aldo-222/Restaurant-Data-Analysis-Tokyo/README.md

 Today, over 80% of the restaurant's revenue comes from individual products (dinner, lunch and drinks).
 But that's exactly why the smaller formats (courses and nomihoudai) stand out: They hold real potential for growth, this is:
 - Nomihoudai doesn't just generate steady revenue, reveals customer preferences.
 - Courses unlock additional revenue that wouldn't happen with individual orders.

-## Closing Recommendations
+They may represent under 20% of revenue today, but courses and nomihoudai show real potential: They raise spend, shift behavior, and open new design space, it's time to grow them, as levers.